naeemalomari/notes/reading401/read12.md

 }
 when return the correct data representation based on the Accepts header supplied in the request.

-Another way to resolve this is to update the URL assigned to either of the two methods involved.
+## Another way to resolve this is to update the URL assigned to either of the two methods involved

 New Request Mapping Shortcuts
 @GetMapping @PostMapping @PutMapping @DeleteMapping @PatchMapping

-Spring Configuration
+## Spring Configuration

-We need a @Configuration class to enable the full MVC support and configure classpath scanning for the controller.
+## We need a @Configuration class to enable the full MVC support and configure classpath scanning for the controller

-Spring guide: Accessing Data with JPA
+## Spring guide: Accessing Data with JPA

-To build an application that stores Customer POJOs (Plain Old Java Objects) in a memory-based database.
+## To build an application that stores Customer POJOs (Plain Old Java Objects) in a memory-based database

-Define a Simple Entity
+## Define a Simple Entity

-The Class is annotated with @Entity, indicating that it is a JPA entity.
+## The Class is annotated with @Entity, indicating that it is a JPA entity.
 (Because no @Table annotation exists, it is assumed that this entity is mapped to a table named Customer.)

-what iniside @Id, JPA recognizes it as the object’s ID.
-The id property is also annotated with @GeneratedValue to indicate that the ID should be generated automatically.
+## what iniside @Id, JPA recognizes it as the object’s ID.
+The id property is also annotated with @GeneratedValue to indicate that the ID should be generated automatically

-Create Simple Queries
+## Create Simple Queries

-Spring Data JPA focuses on using JPA to store data in a relational database.
+## Spring Data JPA focuses on using JPA to store data in a relational database

-Spring Data JPA also lets you define other query methods by declaring their method signature. ex: Student Class, has findByLastName().
+## Spring Data JPA also lets you define other query methods by declaring their method signature. ex: Student Class, has findByLastName()

-Create an Application Class that includes @SpringBootApplication, to run.
+## Create an Application Class that includes @SpringBootApplication, to run

-Baeldung: Comparing repositories
+## Baeldung: Comparing repositories

-Spring Data Repositories
+## Spring Data Repositories

-The JpaRepository – which extends PagingAndSortingRepository and, in turn, the CrudRepository.
+## The JpaRepository – which extends PagingAndSortingRepository and, in turn, the CrudRepository

-JpaRepository contains the full API of CrudRepository and PagingAndSortingRepository.
+## JpaRepository contains the full API of CrudRepository and PagingAndSortingRepository

-Each of these defines its own functionality:
+## Each of these defines its own functionality

-CrudRepository provides CRUD functions
+## CrudRepository provides CRUD functions

-PagingAndSortingRepository provides methods to do pagination and sort records
+## PagingAndSortingRepository provides methods to do pagination and sort records

-JpaRepository JPA related methods such as flushing the persistence context and delete records in a batch
+## JpaRepository JPA related methods such as flushing the persistence context and delete records in a batch

-CrudRepository
+## CrudRepository

 public interface CrudRepository<T, ID extends Serializable>
   extends Repository<T, ID> {